 The Company's Interim Financial Statements have been prepared on a going concern basis which assumes the Company will continue operating in the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course as they come due.
 The Company has in place a robust planning, budgeting, and forecasting process to determine the funds required to support its operations and expansionary plans.
 As a result, after considering all relevant information, management has concluded that there are no material uncertainties related to the events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern for at least the next year.

-Significant events during the quarter ended March 31, 2024
+Significant events during the quarter ended March 31, 2025

-On February 20, 2024 the Company extended its credit facility to March 21, 2024.
+The Company extended its credit facility to March 31, 2026.